 The Institutional land use designation provides for public facilities operated by the County of San Diego.
-Institutional land uses within the community currently consist of the Las Colinas Dentention Facility and Edgemoor Skilled Nursing Facility.
+Institutional land uses within the community currently consist of the Las Colinas Dentention Facility, Edgemoor Skilled Nursing Facility, and the County of San Diego Animal Care Shelter.